Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Variants of the main construction over

 \subsection{The case of $p=2$}

-The remarks in this Subsection apply equally well to the cases of $d$ odd and $d$ even, since orientations of graphs are irrelevant over $\Z/2$.
-Suppose $\gamma= \sum c_i \Gamma_i$ is a mod-2 cocycle.
-That means that every isomorphism class of principal face in the associated union of configuration space bundles $\coprod_i X[\Gamma_i]$ appears an even number of times.
-Topologically, we get a cocycle for the following reason: we can glue these faces in pairs, without regard to orientation, to create a space which, relative to its boundary, still has a fundamental cycle over $\Z/2$.
-As before the remaining faces can be folded, collapsed, or left to the degenerate locus which we work relative to.
-The resulting space $X_\gamma$ will have a fundamental cycle modulo 2 and will also have an appropriate spherical map.
-More precisely, since the quotient $S^{d-1} \to \R P^{d-1}$ induces an isomorphism in cohomology with $\Z/2$ coefficients, we may as well forget signs everywhere and take $\Phi_\gamma$ to be the induced map $X_\gamma \to \mathrm{Sym}^N(\R P^{d-1})$.
-This obviates the need to keep track of orientations on different graphs in $\gamma$, as in Section \ref{GluingSection}.
-As before, let $\mathcal{R}$ be the image under $\Phi_\gamma$ of the remaining faces of $X_\gamma$.
-Let $\omega^{(N)}$ be a class in $H^{N(d-1)}(\R P^{d-1}, \mathcal{R}; \Z/2)$ which maps to a generator of $H^{N(d-1)}(\R P^{d-1}; \Z/2)$.
-By the same reasoning as in Theorem \ref{MainTheorem}, this mod-2 construction leads to the following statement.
+Suppose $\gamma= \sum c_i \Gamma_i \in Z^*(\LD;\,\Z/2)$ is a mod-2 cocycle.
+That means that every isomorphism class of principal face in the associated union of configuration space bundles $\coprod_i c_i \tX[\Gamma_i]$ appears an even number of times.
+Topologically, we can glue these faces in pairs, without regard to orientation.
+The remaining faces can be folded, collapsed, or relegated to the degenerate locus, as in Sections \ref{HiddenFaceInvolution}, \ref{Collapses}, and \ref{FundClass}.
+The resulting pair $(X_\gamma, \d X_\gamma)$ will have a fundamental class over $\Z/2$, as in Propositions \ref{GluedMfdFundClass} and \ref{FundClassProp}.